Please see our terms and conditions for full information about our conditions of sale.

 Once you’ve confirmed your intention to order, we’ll ask for a 50% deposit in order to secure your place on the waiting list.
 This deposit will be non-refundable unless we are unable to make your sword or blade.

 We’ll contact you again a month before work begins with the secondary invoice.
 We won’t start work on your order until both payments have cleared.
-At this point, we will send a document outlining the specs and design concept, and ask you for a final sign-off on the design concept, and get your sword on the bench.
+At this point, we will send a document outlining the specs and design concept, and ask you for a final sign-off.

 The final invoice, covering just shipping costs, will be sent once the sword is complete.
 This is to ensure that the parcel’s true dimensions are covered by the payment.